BlankTuber/Discord-s-Final-Musican/bot/README.md

 # Discord Music Bot

-A modular Discord bot for streaming radio in voice channels with automatic idle mode.
+A modular Discord bot for streaming radio and playing music in voice channels with automatic idle mode.

 ## Features

 - **Idle Mode**: Automatically joins a designated idle voice channel and plays radio
 - **Smart Voice Management**: Automatically follows users and returns to idle when alone
 - **Multiple Radio Streams**: Support for multiple predefined radio streams
+- **Music Playback**: Download and play songs from URLs with queue management
+- **Playlist Support**: Download entire playlists and add them to the queue
+- **Music Search**: Search for songs and select from results
 - **State Management**: Thread-safe state tracking and operation prevention
 - **Graceful Shutdown**: Coordinated shutdown sequence for all components
 - **Connection Stability**: Robust error handling and automatic reconnection